-7.2 Joint (consortia) applications
+7.3 Joint (consortia)/partnership applications

-We recognise that some organisations may want to join together as a group to deliver a grant activity or project.
+We recognise that some organisations may want to join together in a partnership or as a group in a consortia to deliver a grant activity or project.
 In these circumstances, you must appoint a 'lead organisation'.
 Only the lead organisation can submit the application form and enter into a grant agreement with the Commonwealth.

-The application must identify all other members of the proposed group and include a letter of support from each of the partners.
+Consortia applications must also identify all other members of the proposed group and include a letter of support from each of the organisations involved.